You’ve probably heard the old adage “variety is the spice of life.” But what about its lesser known counterpart, “variety is the spice of investing”?

 ETF investing can be an essential component to add flavor and depth to a robust investment strategy.

-If your investment palette is more mild, we offer a range of ETFs through our Managed Portfolios.
-Whether you’re interested in socially-responsible investing or are looking to reduce the amount of taxes you pay, your professionally managed portfolio will contain a mix of ETFs to help you reach your financial goals.
+If your investment palette is more mild, we offer a range of ETFs through our Robo Portfolios.
+Whether you’re interested in socially-responsible investing or are looking to reduce the amount of taxes you pay, your professionally-managed portfolio will contain a mix of ETFs to help you reach your financial goals.
 And you can enhance your portfolio with a 30% cash buffer to protect further against market volatility — and avoid any advisory fees.

 For those more comfortable taking the heat of the kitchen in the market, we offer more than 500 commission-free ETFs across a range of types of ETFs through our Self-Directed Trading platform.
 You can get started today with no minimum investment.